ZacharyKeatings/StockTickerGUI/README.md

 * Dice get rolled at beginning of each player's turn.
 * Stock values change based on dice roll.
 * Stocks can pay dividends, double, and split.
-* Rounds get tracked and when final round concludes, execute end game page.
+* Rounds get tracked and results screen displays player scores.
 * About page with short description of game.
 * The 'Quit' button closes the program.